 We have developed, and will continue to develop, a strong brand that we believe has contributed significantly to the success of our business.
 Maintaining, protecting and enhancing those brands is critical to growing our business, particularly in new markets where we have limited brand recognition.
 If we do not successfully build and maintain a strong brand, our business could be materially harmed.
 Maintaining and enhancing the quality of our brand may require us to make substantial investments in areas such as marketing, community relations, outreach and employee training.
 We actively engage in advertisements, targeted promotional mailings and email communications, and engage on a regular basis in public relations and sponsorship activities.
 These investments may be substantial and may fail to encompass the optimal range of traditional, online and social advertising media to achieve maximum exposure and benefit to our brand.
 Moreover, our brand promotion activities may not generate brand awareness or yield increased revenue and, even if they do, any increased revenue may not offset the expenses we incur in building our brand.
-If we fail to attract new Clients or retain our existing Clients to the extent necessary to realize a sufficient return on our brand-building efforts.
+If we fail to successfully promote and maintain our brand or incur substantial expenses in an unsuccessful attempt to promote and maintain our brand, we may fail to attract new Clients or retain our existing Clients to the extent necessary to realize a sufficient return on our brand-building efforts.